IlikeArchLinuxDude/DotfilesforHyprland/README.md

 Waybar: Wayland bar
 Pipewire: low-level multimedia framework
 SwayNC: Beautiful Notification Center
-Waybar: like polybar but for wayland
+Waybar: like polybar but for wayland"

 # How to install?
 git clone https://github.com/IlikeArchLinuxDude/DotfilesforHyprland.git
 go to your /home/yourname